 Task

-After you describe the situation, talk about your specific responsibilities and what your role was.
-It’s important that the interviewer gets an understanding of your task during that specific stressful situation.
+After you describe the situation, discuss your specific responsibilities and role.
+It’s important that the interviewer understands your task during that specific stressful situation.

 Action

-Then, talk about the actions you took to resolve the challenges you were facing while under stress.
-Provide the interviewer with a step-by-step description of what actions you took.
+Then, talk about your actions to resolve your challenges while under stress.
+Provide the interviewer with a detailed description of what actions you took.

 Result

 Finally, talk about the outcomes of your actions.
-Make sure to take credit for your behavior that led to the result.
-Here you answer questions such as What happened?
+Make sure to take credit for the behavior that led to the result.
+Here, you answer questions such as What happened?
 And What results did you get?
-Also, provide the interviewer with information about what you learned from the situation.
+Also, provide the interviewer information about what you learned from the situation.
 Make sure to focus on positive results and positive learning experiences.

 Sample Answers To ‘Tell Me About a Time You Had to Deal With a Difficult Customer’

-Below we discuss a couple of frequently asked customer service interview questions and how to answer them.
+Below, we discuss a couple of frequently asked customer service interview questions and how to answer them.
 However, these answers are just examples.
-Make sure that you tailor your answers to the specific position and company where you’re applying for a job.
+Tailor your answers to the specific position and company where you’re applying for a job.

 Question 1: How Do You Deal With Difficult Customers?